-Since MetricFMRI pre-trains for fingerprinting, we report its performance without additional fine-tuning.
-Given a pair of samples, we classify the pair as negative or positive by propagating the pair through the MetricFMRI model and calculating the cosine similarity score between their representations (see Sec.
+Since MetricFMRI is pre-training for fingerprinting, we report its performance without additional fine-tuning.
+For the MetricFMRI model and given a pair of samples, we classify the pair as negative or positive by propagating the pair through the model and calculating the cosine score between their representations (see Sec.
 2).
-If the score is higher than a threshold $\tau$ , we set the pair as positive, otherwise negative. $\tau$ was set to 0.9 by computing the optimal threshold that separates positive and negative pairs on the validation set.
+If the score is higher than a threshold τ , we set the pair as positive, otherwise negative.
+The value of τ was set to 0.9 by computing the optimal threshold that separates anchor-positive and anchor-negative pairs on the validation set.

 As can be seen in Table 2, MetricFMRI outperforms all other alternatives by approximately 30 percent for the accuracy metric and 27 percent for the AUROC metric.
-We attribute the superiority of MetricFMRI over the ST-GCN and Deep-FMRI baselines to its architecture and pre-training procedures that optimize the representations under a welldefined metric (see ablation study).
+We attribute the superiority of MetricFMRI over the ST-GCN and Deep-FMRI baselines to its ability to architecture and pre-training procedures that optimize the representations under a well-defined metric (see ablation study).
 The TFF model seems to struggle in this task and dataset, which we attribute to some level of overfitting in the pretrained model due to the relatively smaller size of this dataset (containing 50 subjects), while TFF was mostly evaluated on datasets with roughly one-order-of-magnitude more scans.

-We conduct an ablation analysis to showcase the importance of each Ablation study component in MetricFMRI and report the performance in Tab.3.
+Ablation study We conduct an ablation analysis to showcase the importance of each component in MetricFMRI and report the performance in Tab.3.
 The following variants are considered: (i) MetricFMRI without pre-training.
-In this variant, we apply the fine-tuning procedure on a randomly initialized MetricFMRI model. (ii) MetricFMRI without the pretraining with the triplet objective.
+In this variant, we apply the fine-tuning procedure on a randomly initialized MetricFMRI model. (ii) MetricFMRI without the pre-training with the triplet objective.
 Here we only pre-train the MetricFMRI for reconstruction. (iii) triplet loss without a pre-defined margin - we train the MetricFMRI model without the margin m on Eq.
-1. In this variant, the anchor-positive and anchor-negative pairs are pushed to a cosine similarity score of 1 and -1, respectively. (iv) pre-training $\mathcal{E}$ - $\mathcal{T}$ - $\mathcal{D}$ for reconstruction (instead of $\mathcal{E}$ - $\mathcal{D}$ and then $\mathcal{E}$ - $\mathcal{T}$ with triplet training), then applying the proposed triplet training (a single split is reported, due to time constraints). (v) omitting the training for reconstruction and directly training $\mathcal{E}$ - $\mathcal{T}$ with the proposed triplet paradigm. (vi) replacing the triplet objective with a pair-based loss, that encourages positive (negative) pairs to have a cosine of 1 (-1).
+1. In this variant, the anchor-positive and anchor-negative pairs are pushed to a cosine of 1 and -1, respectively.

-The results, shown in Tab.
-3, indicate that it is crucial to apply the pre-training in the way it is done in MetricFMRI and that the triplet loss, with the margin-based objective, is highly beneficial for convergence.
+The results, shown in Tab.3, indicate that it is crucial to apply the pre-training in the way it is done in MetricFMRI and that the triplet loss, with the margin-based objective, is highly beneficial for convergence.
 Note that the ablation variants yield smaller variances, since their performance is always around an AUC of 50%, while the full method generalizes much better on average, with some splits demonstrating better accuracy than others.
-Ablations (iv) and (v) imply that it is highly important to train the Transformer model on top of vector sequences with meaningful representation.
-Variant (vi) implies that the triplet loss is helpful in avoiding overfitting that can be caused by a more restrictive loss, which can be even more important in small datasets, such as those one finds in fMRI studies.